Dyamez/tourApp/README.md

 .env file needed for backend to set PORT & MONGODB_URI.
 Not uploaded with repo for security reasons.

+on root, if 'npm run dev' does not work, run 'npm i -d concurrently' & 'npm i -d nodemon'.

 Issues: 8/29

 Navbar on Header buttons not aligned to the end.